-In a scenario that seems better suited for late-night television, then-police sergeant Van Buren approached a man he had crossed paths with on the streets, Andrew Albo, requesting a personal loan.
-Albo recorded the conversation and took it to the FBI, who devised a
+In a scenario that seems better suited for late-night television, then-police sergeant Nathan Van Buren approached a man, Andrew Albo, with whom he had crossed paths on the streets, and requested a personal loan.
+Albo recorded the conversation and took it to the FBI, which devised a

-sting operation to see what Van Buren would be willing to do for the money.
-Albo offered Van Buren $5,000 if Van Buren agreed to run a license plate search on a woman purportedly from a strip club for him.
-Van Buren used his patrol-car computer to access the law enforcement database using his valid credentials and relayed the license plate information to the man in exchange for the money.
-At which point he was immediately arrested by the FBI.
-Van Buren was convicted by a district court jury for breaching department policy and violating the CFAA and was sentenced to 18 months in prison.
+sting operation in which Albo offered Van Buren $5,000 to run a license plate search for him.
+Working through his patrol-car computer, Van Buren used his valid credentials to access the law enforcement database and obtain the license plate information.
+Upon apprising Albo thereof, Van Buren was arrested by the FBI and thereafter convicted for breaching department policy and violating the CFAA, and he was sentenced to 18 months in prison.

 On appeal to the Eleventh Circuit, Van Buren argued that "exceeds authorized access" only applied to those who obtained information to which their computer access did not extend, not for misuse of such access.
 Rejecting such reasoning (which had been accepted